magnetrwn/raylib-bubbles/README.md

 ### Action

 An action is something that takes place on the window with bubbles, but is not snapped to the board grid.
 This is essential to allow effects and animations to be displayed.

+The `GameActionMgr` class in `include/action.hpp` handles a queue of actions, which are applied consecutively.
+Each action has a state, and the queue is abstracted to be processed in the game loop transparently.
+The state of each action is stepped on every cycle, and eventually *pruned* when the action has left the relevant screen area.
+The action is removed from the queue when it is done.

+More specifically, the queue is made up of `ActionType` objects, which identify each action through an enum class.
+A possible improvement might be to specialize the ActionType class to only contain necessary struct variables and alter the `step()` method properly through variant visiting, but not in C++11 of course.

+There is also a basic container struct `BubbleData`, which holds the state (coordinates, speed and hue) of a bubble during the animation.

 **TODO**